Oscar De La Hoya open to Canelo vs GGG III, December bout not certain

 “The priority for Gennady Golovkin would be Canelo III.
 And for GGG to get his titles back that were unfairly taken from him,” Loeffler exclusively told World Boxing News from Ukraine.

-De La Hoya is willing to talk about the possibility of staging Canelo v GGG III, possibly in May 2019 and could now scrap plans for a meeting with David Lemieux in December.
+De La Hoya is willing to talk about staging Canelo v GGG III, possibly in May 2019, and could now scrap plans for a meeting with David Lemieux in December.

 “We’re going to look at that now (Canelo v GGG III).
 We have to sit down and talk about what Saul’s plans are,” De La Hoya told ESPN Deportes.

 “We are going to do what is right for boxing and Canelo.
 The rest does not matter.
 The most important thing is that people see the best fights.”